GvvPrasad/Basic_Framework_Structure/README.md

 	- Second - Input field value/user data is taken from Excel file
 	- Third - Writing back Testcase result in Excel
 4. Closing the Web Application
-5. Generating the HTML Report of overall Test
+5. Generating the HTML Report of overall the Test